No Overlays, Low Rates

 Frequently Asked Questions About FHA as an Alternative to a VA Loan for Veterans

-Yes, FHA loans require both an Upfront Mortgage Insurance Premium (UFMIP) and an Annual Mortgage Insurance Premium (Annual MIP) for all borrowers, including Veterans.
-The Annual MIP generally lasts for the life of the loan unless specific conditions are met for cancellation.
+Yes, FHA loans require both an Upfront and Annual Mortgage Insurance Premium for all borrowers, including Veterans.

-No, using an FHA loan does not negate a Veteran’s VA loan benefit.
-The VA loan benefit is a lifetime entitlement that can be used multiple times, provided the Veteran has sufficient remaining entitlement.
+No, using an FHA loan does not affect a Veteran’s VA loan benefit, which remains a lifetime entitlement.

 Levi Rodgers